 Indiana Dunes Saw-whet Owl Banding Demonstrations

-Burn the midnight oil with the Indiana Audubon, in partnership with the Indiana Dunes National and State Park and Indiana Dunes Tourism as they bring the 13th season of saw-whet owl banding to the Indiana Dunes.
-Visitors can learn about Indiana’s smallest owl in this up-close and personal experience at the Indiana Dunes Visitor Center beginning October 21st on select nights through November 14th.
+Burn the midnight oil with the Indiana Audubon, in partnership with the Indiana Dunes National Park and Indiana Dunes Tourism as they bring the 14th season of saw-whet owl banding to the Indiana Dunes.
+Visitors can learn about Indiana’s smallest owl in this up-close and personal experience at the Indiana Dunes Visitor Center beginning October 20th on select nights through November 13th.

 The Indiana Dunes Visitor Center is located at 1215 North State Road 49, about one mile north of I-94 in Chesterton.
 All times are Central (Chicago) Time.

 All participants must read and agree to the IAS Field Trip Release to participate in IAS led events and trips.
-Banding demonstration nights in 2021 will involve a $5 fee made as a donation ($10 on Halloween) towards Indiana Audubon and help fund supplies needed to keep the research project going.
+Banding demonstration nights in 2022 will involve a $5 fee made as a donation towards Indiana Audubon and help fund supplies needed to keep the research project going.
 Registration for each available night is below.